lightbits/lightbits.github.io/euler2/euler2.markdown

 ## Absolute and relative rotations

-The problem with the above strategy is that we don't actually address the issue, which is that Euler angles suck at keeping track of absolute orientation: any choice of Euler angles will, at some rotation away from zero, degrade in their ability to express three degrees of freedom.
+The problem with the above strategy is that we don't actually address the issue, which is that Euler angles suck at keeping track of absolute orientation: any choice of Euler angles will degrade in their ability to express three degrees of freedom *somewhere*.

 In other words, Euler angles are best when kept close to the origin....